ctrueden/equilibrium/_pages/events/case-01.md

 * Ledger of expenses and income from the Tremere household
   * Lists recent sales of antiquities; one to **[Gavin Pepperpotts](../dossiers/gavin-pepperpotts)**, Callie's executive
   * Two pages (from 3 and 8 weeks ago) torn out
-  * Upon close examination, the numbers don't add up—Sartan was skimming
+  * Upon close examination, the numbers don't add up—Dartan was skimming
 * Locked chest containing IOUs and losing gambling tickets from the Beastly Colosseum
-* Sartan was obviously petrified, but how?
+* Dartan was obviously petrified, but how?
   * **Cockatrice** has a petrifying bite, but it wears off after 24 hours.
     * A cockatrice is not strong enough to destroy one of its stone victims.
 It usually just flees afterwards.
   * **Gorgon** has petrifying breath, which is permanent.
-    * But Sartan's death is not consistent with a Gorgon's M.O.: single opponent, and he wasn't gored first, nor ground into powder afterward.
+    * But Dartan's death is not consistent with a Gorgon's M.O.: single opponent, and he wasn't gored first, nor ground into powder afterward.
   * **Basilisk** has a petrifying gaze, which is permanent.
     * Damage is consistent with a Basilisk's M.O.: breaking apart and eating the stone piece by piece.
   * **Medusa** has a petrifying gaze, which is permanent.